WilliamStucchi/Control_of_Mobile_Robots/simulator/README.txt

 Open a terminal and run the command:
 	- roslaunch simulator sim_robot.launch

-In the project folder there is already provided a bag that was recorded from previous runs, while launching the project from ros will record another bag.
+In the project folder there is already provided a bag that was recorded from previous runs (previous_simulation_bag.bag), while launching the project from ros will record another bag (new_simulation_bag.bag).

 Optionally, open 2 more terminals and run the commands:
 	- in terminal 1: rostopic echo /cmd